Jasperae/Piscine-go-Learning-Journey/Quest 1/Make-it-better/How to attempt it.md

 git commit -m "Remove make-it-better folder from repo" git push

-# Big lesson — Always start from a clear piscine-go folder before pushing
+## Big lesson — Always start from a clean piscine-go folder before pushing, don't keep duplicates or anything that will make you files to be clashing, when pusing and pull to and from your repo.